Cubillosxy/MYO-PYTHON-BEBOP/README.md

 https://github.com/NiklasRosenstein/myo-python	 library for control of Myo

-Actually only you can fly, the video stream is not supported Warning! this project uses libraries who still is on developing , then you can experimenter different problems I recommend restart the program for any problem, if the issue continue reconnect all the devices.
+Actually only you can fly, the video stream is not supported.
+Warning! this project uses libraries who still is on developing , then you can experimenter different problems I recommend restart the program for any problem, if the issue continue reconnect all the devices.